Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: Introduction

 with~$d > 1$ and~$Q$ a positive periodic function.\footnote{When comparing these assumptions with those usually found in the related literature on local functionals, see e.g.~\cite{CC95,CC06} or~\cite{V04}, one realizes that the parameter~$d$ is asked there to range in the interval~$(0, 2]$.
 This is due essentially to the fact that our proofs do not rely on the density estimates established in those papers, but on some H\"{o}lder regularity results.

 If on the one hand this enables us to consider extremely flat potentials near the zeroes~$-1$ and~$1$, which can be obtained by taking~$d > 2$, on the other hand the Lipschitz continuity needed on~$W$ for the regularity results to apply imposes the bound~$d > 1$.
 This is due to the fact that our regularity theory is really designed for solutions to integro-differential equations, instead of minimizers.

+Note added in proof: see Section~\ref{AiPsec} for a discussion around the possibility of circumventing this issue and considering the whole array of exponents~$d > 0$.

-We believe that if one was able to develop a non-local regularity theory in the spirit of~\cite{GG82}, then the request~$d > 1$ would become superfluous.} By taking~$W(x,r):=Q(x)(1-r^2)^2$ and~$K(x,y):=|x-y|^{-n-2s}$, one obtains that the critical points of the energy functional satisfy the model equation in~\eqref{EXAMPLE} (up to normalization constants).
+} By taking~$W(x,r):=Q(x)(1-r^2)^2$ and~$K(x,y):=|x-y|^{-n-2s}$, one obtains that the critical points of the energy functional satisfy the model equation in~\eqref{EXAMPLE} (up to normalization constants).

 In the present work we look for minimizers of the functional~$\E$ which connects the two pure phases~$-1$ and~$1$, which are the zeroes of the potential~$W$.
 In particular, given any vector~$\omega \in \R^n \setminus \{ 0 \}$, we address the existence of minimizers for which, roughly speaking, \emph{most} of the transition between the pure states occurs in a strip orthogonal to~$\omega$ and of universal width.
 Moreover, when~$\omega$ is a rational vector, we want our minimizers to exhibit some kind of periodic behavior, consistent with that of the ambient space.